bradfrost/atomic-design/chapter-1.md

 Awful things.
 I’m so glad these book things with their razor-sharp pages aren’t around anymore.

-Oh wait.
+Oh, wait.

 ## Our paginated past
-The _page_ has been with us for a long time now.
+The page has been with us for a long time now.
 A few millennia, actually.
-The first books were thick slabs of clay created about 2,000 years ago, which quickly replaced scrolls as the preferred way to consume the written word.
-And while reading technology has come a long way – from parchment to paperback to pixels – the concept of the page holds strong to this day.
+The first books were thick slabs of clay created about 4,000 years ago, soon replaced by scrolls as the preferred way to consume the written word.
+And while reading technology has come a long way – from papyrus to parchment to paperback to pixels – the concept of the page holds strong to this day.

+[Ed]: # (This comment won't appear in the HTML output.
+Useful or not?)
+[Ed]: # (Tablets have been found that date to around 2000BC.
+These were superceded by scrolls, not the other way around as you put it.
+Also, I couldn't resist adding papyrus before parchment to your alliterative list!)

 The page metaphor has been baked into the lexicon of the Web since the very beginning.
 Tim Berners-Lee invented the World Wide Web so that he, his colleagues at CERN, and other academics could easily share and link together their world of *documents*.
 This document-based, academic genesis of the Web is why the concept of the *page* is so deeply ingrained in the vocabulary of the internet.